 Rather than connecting a downspout to a sewer with an unauthorized hookup, a rain barrel lets you collect some of that free rainwater to use for watering your lawn or garden.
 When you’re installing the rain barrel, it’s a great opportunity to make sure the rest of your downspout system is set up to let the rainwater flow to your yard instead of the sewer.
 You can save money on your water bill and help our sewers at the same time.

 Rain barrels are easy to install on most homes, and typically cost about $100 at your local hardware store.
-Or, to get a free barrel and installation kit, go to one of the annual rain barrel workshops offered by the Lehigh County Authority, where you can also learn how to add the rain barrel to your home.
+Or, to get a free barrel and installation kit, attend a rain barrel workshop offered with support from Lehigh County Authority, where you can also learn how to add the rain barrel to your home.
 Contact LCA to be put on a waiting list and they’ll let you know about the next workshop.